-The PIMCO All Asset and PIMCO All Asset All Authority Portfolios invest substantially all of their assets in other investment companies.
-Each of the PIMCO All Asset and PIMCO All Asset All Authority Portfolio's investment in a particular Underlying PIMCO Fund normally will not exceed 50% of its total assets.
-The PIMCO Global Diversified Allocation Portfolio and PIMCO Global Managed Asset Allocation Portfolio may invest in Underlying PIMCO Funds and, to the extent permitted by the 1940 Act or exemptive relief therefrom, other affiliated and unaffiliated funds, which may or may not be registered under the 1940 Act, such as open-end or closed-end management investment companies, exchange traded funds and exchange traded vehicles.
-Other unaffiliated investment companies are not required to make their shares available for purchase by a Portfolio, and there is no guarantee that such investment will be, or will continue to be, available.
 The Portfolio may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including exchange-traded funds, or in pooled accounts, or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act and the rules and regulations thereunder and any exemptive relief therefrom.
-The limitation described in the foregoing sentence shall not apply to the PIMCO CommodityRealReturn® Strategy and PIMCO Global Managed Asset Allocation Portfolios' investments in their Subsidiaries.
 The Portfolio may invest in other investment companies to gain broad market or sector exposure, including during periods when it has large amounts of uninvested cash or when PIMCO believes share prices of other investment companies offer attractive values.
-As a shareholder of an investment company or other pooled vehicle, a Portfolio may indirectly bear investment advisory fees, supervisory and administrative fees, service fees and other fees which are in addition to the fees the Portfolio pays its service providers.
+As a shareholder of an investment company or other pooled vehicle, the Portfolio may indirectly bear investment advisory fees, supervisory and administrative fees, service fees and other fees which are in addition to the fees the Portfolio pays its service providers.